Roy Williams (wide receiver)

-Roy Eugene Williams Jr. (born December 20, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys, and Chicago Bears.
-He played college football for the Texas Longhorns.
+Roy Eugene Williams Jr. (born December 21, 1981) is an American former professional football player who spent his career as a wide receiver in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys, and Chicago Bears.
+He played college football for the Texas Longhorns, earning second-team All-American honors in 2003.

-Early years
+Early life

+Roy Williams was adopted at age six by two caucasian parents, Roy has repeatedly expressed how difficult it was growing up in Texas as a member of a biracial family.
+However, Roy claims that teasing only made him practice harder to prove himself to his peers.
 Williams attended high school at Permian High School in Odessa, Texas, where he starred in multiple sports.
 He lettered in football, track, baseball, and basketball, earning all-state honors in football and track and all-district accolades in baseball and basketball.

-Williams also made the honor roll all four years while attending Permian High School.
+Williams was an academic scholar, making the honor roll all four years while attending Permian High School.

 College career

-Arriving at the University of Texas in the 2000 recruiting class, Williams and fellow freshmen receivers BJ Johnson and Sloan Thomas were touted as the most talented group of incoming receivers in school history.
+Arriving at the University of Texas in the 2000 recruiting class, Williams and fellow freshmen receivers B.J.
+Johnson and Sloan Thomas were touted as the most talented group of incoming receivers in school history.

 In his second season, he started 13 games, making 67 receptions for 836 yards and 7 touchdowns.
 As a junior, he was limited with a hamstring injury, appearing in 12 games with nine starts, while posting 64 receptions for 1,142 yards and 12 touchdowns.
 Instead of opting for the NFL, he decided to return for his senior season, registering 70 receptions for 1,079 yards and 9 touchdowns.

 By the end of his college career, Williams had become one of the most decorated receivers in Texas Longhorns history.
 Nicknamed "The Legend", he left school as the all-time leader in receptions, receiving yards, and receiving touchdowns.
 He was a member of the All-Conference Team for the Big 12 on three occasions, and was a semi-finalist for the Biletnikoff Award during both his junior and senior seasons.

 In 2013, he was inducted into the University of Texas Hall of Honor.

 Track and field

-Williams was a track star at the University of Texas, where he recorded a personal best of 10.30 seconds in the 100 meters.
+Williams was active on the track club at the University of Texas, where he recorded a personal best of 10.30 seconds in the 100 meters.
 He also specialized in high jump and long jump.